matplotlib/matplotblog/content/posts/draw-all-graphs-of-n-nodes/index.md

     showOnTop: true
 ---

 The other day I was homeschooling my kids, and they asked me: "Daddy, can you draw us all possible non-isomorphic graphs of 3 nodes"?
 Or maybe I asked them that?
-Either way, we happily draw all possible graphs of 3 nodes, but already for 4 nodes it got hard, and for 5 nodes - [plain impossible](https://www.graphclasses.org/smallgraphs.html#nodes5)!
+Either way, we happily drew all possible graphs of 3 nodes, but already for 4 nodes it got hard, and for 5 nodes - [plain impossible](https://www.graphclasses.org/smallgraphs.html#nodes5)!

 So I thought: let me try to write a brute-force program to do it!
 I spent a few hours sketching some smart dynamic programming solution to generate these graphs, and went nowhere, as apparently the [problem is quite hard](http://www.cs.columbia.edu/~cs4205/files/CM9.pdf).
 I gave up, and decided to go with a naive approach: